dirkwhoffmann/vAmigaTS/Agnus/DDF/README.md

 #### lupo1

-This test mimics parts of the Copper list of "Lupo Alberto (1991)(Idea)" which fails in vAmiga.
+This test mimics parts of the Copper list of "Lupo Alberto (1991)(Idea)" which failed in earlier versions of vAmiga.

-Dirk Hoffmann, 2020
+Dirk Hoffmann, 2020 - 2022